How I Vibe Code

 Before doing anything, create an empty folder for your project, this is where we'll keep our files as we build them.

-Before doing anything else, we need a design / architecture doc, this will help tell the IDE what we are building, this is the same as if you were planning a software project with a team.
+Before doing anything else, we need to create a Product Requirements Document (PRD), this will help tell the IDE what we are building, this is the same as if you were planning a software project with a team.

 For the first step, I don't even open my IDE, I go straight to chatGPT (using gpt-4o or gpt-4.1) or Claude and use the following prompt: